-NFL-AER1 287 The number, type, extent and distribution of identified outstanding natural features and landscapes are maintained over the life of this RPS.
-NFL-AER2 288 The values of outstanding and highly valued natural features and landscapes are not reduced or lost.
+NFL-AER1 The number, type, extent and distribution of identified outstanding and highly valued1961 natural features and landscapes are maintained over the life of this RPS.
+NFL-AER2 The values of outstanding and highly valued natural features and landscapes are not reduced or lost.
+NFL-AER3 Within areas identified as outstanding or highly valued1962 natural features or landscapes, the area of land vegetated by wilding conifers is reduced over the life of this RPS.
+1963